-- velocityQuenching < Perform old-style energy minimization? > Acceptable Values: on or off Default Value: off Description: Turns slow energy minimization on or off. - maximumMove < maximum distance an atom can move during each step (Å) > Acceptable Values: positive decimal Default Value: 0.75 × cutoff/stepsPerCycle Description: Maximum distance that an atom can move during any single timestep of
+• velocityQuenching < Perform old-style energy minimization? >

+Description: Turns slow energy minimization on or off.

+• maximumMove < maximum distance an atom can move during each step (Å) >

+Default Value: $0.75 \times \text{cutoff/stepsPerCycle}$

 Description: Maximum distance that an atom can move during any single timestep of minimization.
 This is to insure that atoms do not go flying off into space during the first few timesteps when the largest energy conflicts are resolved.